5 Min Read

-Menopause is so commonly associated with women that any suggestion that men can go through it too must be a joke, right?
+Menopause is so commonly associated with women that any suggestion that men can go through it as well must be a joke, right?
 Wrong.
 Male menopause symptoms are real.

 Most articles on symptoms of male menopause focus on the physiological signs, such as erectile dysfunction or insomnia.
-What are equally or even more important are the psychological and behavioral signs.
-Most people do not realize there is a problem until extreme behavior arises such as telling a partner, "I don't love you anymore," moving out, or filing for divorce.
+What are equally or often even more important are the psychological and behavioral signs.
+Most people don’t realize there is a problem until extreme behavior arises such as telling a partner, "I don't love you anymore," moving out, or filing for divorce.

 Responses that often are labeled a male midlife crisis can be brought on by male menopause.
 Many male menopause symptoms are simply the signs of normal aging.
 While they can be challenging to accept, they don't have to be huge problems.
 What typically makes them become a big problem is how a man responds to these changes in his body.